 Or more like it is: should they actually be eating veggies as part of their raw diet?

 This is not an easy question or a simple post to put together because it is such a controversial subject amongst the raw feeding community.
 However, I did it and this is my take on the subject.
 The short answer is 'No'.
 Following is the longer answer and the reasons why not.

 I am just going to say right off the bat- I am from the camp of prey model feeders that goes without the additional bit of vegetable matter or dairy.
 I do not promote veggies or dairy in the carnivore diet.
 Although I do have a supplement that was some grasses, greens, roots, soil probiotics etc that I feel is a good addition for some extra superfoods, occasionally is ok, not a daily food item.

-There is so much press with the ‘dog bloggers’ promoting adding vegetables in the raw carnivore diets these days.
-It is actually starting to annoy me a bit as people really believe every word they say, hook line and sinker.
+There is so much press with the ‘dog bloggers’ and companies jumping on the ' vegetarian for dogs' band wagon promoting veggie kibble or even just adding vegetables in the raw carnivore diets these days.
+It is actually starting to be too much.....as many pet parents really believe every word they say, hook line and sinker.

 I truly have been trying hard to make sense of it, knowing what I now know and understand after years of raising pets and studying about carnivore anatomy and all.

 Plus not to mention over 30 years as a Holistic health Practitioner- I now understand and know that it is all about the ‘gut health’.
 The gut is the most important part of our pets immune system.

 I just don’t see how adding veggie matter is helping the gut health.
 As the carnivore has a pH of about 1-3- it is a quick in and out system, unlike the herbivore that is hours in the digestion process.

 Of course these ‘pet community influencers’ do make a lot of money off their blog posts and YouTube videos that tell you to add veggies....mostly because humans love their veggies.

 This message appeals to pet parents soft spot.